-It’s now been more than a year since BBC started blocking all our favourite BBC iPlayer VPN 2017 programs in earnest.
+It’s now been more than two years since BBC started blocking all our favorite BBC iPlayer VPN 2022 programs in earnest.
 Previously they had finished off the simple proxy server access, which had worked from the release of the BBC iPlayer in December 2007.
 It’s surprising the proxy access was allowed for so long, it was perhaps the last major media service which hadn’t blocked them.
 Certainly a simple proxy hasn’t worked on sites like Hulu, Netflix or any of the other TV channels for several years.
 Next came the BBC iPlayer VPN workaround which in 2016 was also to targeted by the BBC technical and legal departments.

 So is the purge complete?
 Is the BBC iPlayer blocking VPN programmes from every supplier?
 Do any still work with BBC iPlayer?
 Well it’s difficult to say for sure because it keeps changing, one thing for sure there are certain characteristics of the services which do remain:

 - Focus on VPN Functionality (not TV Watching) – the majority of services which openly advertised the ability to bypass the BBC iPlayer Geo blocks have pretty much gone.
 Seeing a copy of the BBC logo or anything similar on a iPlayer VPN site means it’s likely to be near the top of the hit list.

 - Multiple Servers – many of the smaller VPN providers relied on a small number of UK servers.
 Unfortunately this meant that you’d get thousands of individual streams on a few IP addresses, easy to detect and simple to block.

 - Securely Configured – a lot of the so-called secure VPNs where little more than simple proxies, these got wiped out pretty much en-masse last Summer.
 Unfortunately some of them still advertise the ability to watch BBC iPlayer from abroad just to grab your subscription money – try short trials or demos before buying a longer subscription.